swcarpentry/DEPRECATED-boot-camps/python/2b-PythonDataStructures/Readme.md

 Since sets contain only unique items, there's only one banana in the set fruit.

-You can do things like intersections, unions, etc. on sets just like in math.
+You can do things like intersections, unions, etc. on sets just like in maths.
 Here's an example of an intersection of two sets (the common items in both sets).

 ```python
 In [4]: firstBowl = set(["apple", "banana", "pear", "peach"])